Biodiesel

-Unlike the vegetable and waste oils used to fuel converted diesel engines, biodiesel is a drop-in biofuel, meaning it is compatible with existing diesel engines and distribution infrastructure.
-However, it is usually blended with petrodiesel (typically to less than 10%) since most engines cannot run on pure biodiesel without modification.
-Biodiesel blends can also be used as heating oil.
+Biodiesel's primary application is in transport.
+There have been efforts to make it a drop-in biofuel, meaning compatible with existing diesel engines and distribution infrastructure.
+However, it is usually blended with petrodiesel, typically to less than 10%, since most engines cannot run on pure biodiesel without modification.
+The blend percentage of biodiesel is indicated by a "B" factor.
+B100 represents pure biodiesel, while blends like B20 contain 20% of biodiesel, with the remainder being traditional petrodiesel.
+These blends offer a compromise between the environmental benefits of biodiesel and performance characteristics of standard diesel fuel.
+Biodiesel blends can be used as heating oil.